 Part 2 of the Register lists brownfield sites which will benefit from permission in principle for development.
 The Regulations require the publication of a Part 2, but the council does not have any sites it wishes to include in Part 2, so this part of the Register is blank.

 In order to be included in the Register candidate sites are subject to a detailed assessment process which including seeking views from a range of stakeholders.
-Sites included in the current candidate sites list will be assessed prior to the publication of the next version of the Register in 2018.
+Sites included in the current candidate sites list will be assessed prior to the publication of the next version of the Register.
 Inclusion in the candidate sites list does not confer any status on the sites as regards the BLR.

 If you wish to contact us about the Register or anything else please see the Ways to contact us page for how to do this.